lethal-guitar/RigelEngine/README.md

 <a href="http://www.youtube.com/watch?v=SO1M6gHvFzM"><img src="https://i.imgur.com/06btu7R.png" width="540"></img></a>

-The project is still very much work in progress, but already playable to a large extent.
-The first four levels of the Shareware episode are completely playable.
-Level 5 is missing some mechanics and enemies, but can be completed.
-The remaining levels can't be completed yet due to missing  game mechanics, but they are partially playable.
-Overall, about 75 % of the functionality found in the original Shareware episode is reimplemented in
+The project is still work in progress, but the original Shareware episode is already fully playable.
-Rigel Engine so far.
-The [issue list](https://github.com/lethal-guitar/RigelEngine/issues) should give a comprehensive overview of what's still missing.
+Only the hiscore list and being able to save/load your game is missing to make RigelEngine fully functional for playing Duke Nukem II!

 ## Building and running